Simplicial Structures Over the 3-Sphere and Generalized Higher Order Hochschild Homology: Introduction

 In \cite{LSS} the concept of simplicial modules over a simplicial algebra was introduced.
 With these simplicial structures, one can generate appropriate chain complexes which allow the module structures to be different in each dimension.
 This was a necessary modification to accommodate the secondary Hochschild cohomology (introduced in \cite{S}), which was the primary objective of these simplicial structures.
 The main ingredient was a bar simplicial module which behaves similarly to that of the well-known bar resolution associated to an algebra.
 As a consequence, these simplicial structures have been associated to the usual Hochschild (co)homology of the associative algebra $A$ with coefficients in the $A$-bimodule $M$ in \cite{LSS}.
-Taking $A$ to be commutative and $M$ to be $A$-symmetric, this means that we have the structure for the higher order Hochschild homology over the $d$-sphere for $d=1$, denoted $\Hg_\bullet^{S^1}(A,M)$.
+Taking $A$ to be commutative and $M$ to be $A$-symmetric, this means that we have the structure for the higher order Hochschild homology over the $d$-sphere for $d=1$.
 The case for $d=2$ was done in detail in \cite{Laub}.
-In this paper we expand and give detail for the chain complex associated to the higher order Hochschild homology over $S^d$ (for any $d\geq1$), using concepts and techniques from \cite{LSS}.
+In Section \ref{ADE} of this paper we expand and give detail for the chain complex associated to the higher order Hochschild homology over $S^3$, using concepts and techniques from \cite{LSS}.
+One of our main goals is to easily visualize and organize the elements, which take on the shape of a tetrahedron living in three dimensions.
+For simplicity, we strip the tetrahedron into layers so as to manipulate it in two dimensions.
+There are several advantages to this description.
+One is a nice mnemonic rule for remembering how to collapse the degree $n$ tensor product to degree $n-1$.
+Another is that in general, higher order Hochschild homology cannot be realized as a functor like the usual can (as the Ext functor); this simplicial description is the next best thing.

-There are four sections of this paper.
-First, in Section \ref{First}, we present the preliminary results needed so as to be self-contained.
-Then, in Section \ref{HOHHOTdS}, we give a general formula for constructing the simplicial algebra and modules corresponding to $S^d$.
-With these in hand, we conclude that the homology of the associated chain complex is precisely $\Hg_\bullet^{S^d}(A,M)$ (see Theorem \ref{MaindResult}).
-For the sake of detail and example, Section \ref{ADE} is dedicated to the case $d=3$ with all necessary arguments.
-Finally, in Section \ref{MandR} we give a sufficient condition for replacing these bar simplicial modules.
-This could have wide impact for computation, since secondary Hochschild (co)homology was seen to have a similar construction in \cite{LSS}.
+In Section \ref{TertSection} we use these bar-like resolutions and visual representations to introduce the tertiary Hochschild homology, which corresponds to a morphism of commutative algebras $\theta:B\longrightarrow C$ inducing both a $B$-algebra and a $C$-algebra structure on $A$ by way of the morphisms $\varepsilon:B\longrightarrow A$ and $\varepsilon\circ\theta:C\longrightarrow A$, respectively.
+This tertiary Hochschild homology reduces, as one would hope, to the secondary Hochschild homology (introduced in \cite{LSS} and studied in \cite{JL}), as well as the usual Hochschild homology, under certain conditions.